Wouldn't It Be Great If We Could Just Put Our "Past" To Bed?

 4. Who would I be without this though?
 I would feel calm, at peace, trusting in the process and very much in the present moment.
 I would be in my business.

 2. I need to do well in Matric - This connects directly with my past and my need.
 I see this stressful thought is actually all about me, and my own PAST experience of matric.
-I see how I am projecting my past onto David, now.
+I see how I am projecting my past onto him, now.
 I can find examples that support this turnaround.

 By using Inquiry we can go to past experiences, connect with our higher, wiser selves & release the thoughts related to the experience, one worksheet at a time.

 What I do know for sure is that unless we question thoughts & beliefs from our past, they will continue to impact our present.

 "If you want shame and depression, get a past if you want fear or anxiety get a future" - Byron Katie

 The last step to help us put our past where it belongs is by practising Mindfulness where we consciously bring our awareness to the present moment.
 We can train our brains to be less distracted by thoughts of the past.
 The process is to choose something to be present to - our breath or sounds or a bodily sensation.